dimanikulin/fva/FVADocMD/WhatILearnedAsAppArchitect.md

 You can find the old dependencies list [here](https://github.com/dimanikulin/fva/blob/master/DependenciesOld.md).

 ### Languages
-I just used plain text to describe [programmimng languages](https://github.com/dimanikulin/fva#programming-languages) the FVA Software uses.
+I just used plain text to describe [programming languages](https://github.com/dimanikulin/fva#programming-languages) the FVA Software uses.

 ## Licenses
 Undeniably, we should remember about licenses.